zderApfel/RoU/README.md

 ### Misdemeanors

-Misdemeanors are minor crimes that only increase [wanted level](#wanted_level) by 1 point.
+Misdemeanors are minor crimes that only increase [wanted level](#wanted_level) to 1.
 Law enforcement will call backup after a time if they fail to catch you, which will increase your wanted level to 2 points.

 ### Felonies

-Felonies are major crimes that increase the wanted level to 3 points.
+Felonies are major crimes that increase the wanted level to 3-5 points.
 Law enforcement will call for backup if some of them die, increasing the wanted level up until the max level.
 Avoiding capture from a felony gives you the outlaw debuff for a time

 ### Affront